shivamchhuneja/codebynight/content/posts/a-beginner-explains-pointers-in-golang.md

 ---

-## Flashback: Engineering School and Existential Dread
+## Flashback: Engineering School and Existential Crisis

 Back in electronics engineering, we were handed C++ for one semester and told, “Here, go build your future.”
 By Day 2, we were doing pointers - not the helpful kind, but the kind that break your code, your compiler, and your soul.